marcstober/miqra-scripts/README.md

 # Troubleshooting:

-If you get an error try deleting token.pickle (and you will have to log in to Google Sheets again)
+If you get an error try deleting token.pickle (and you will have to log in to Google Sheets again).
+Here's the relevant Google dashboard: https://console.developers.google.com/apis/dashboard